sathvikbhagavan/show_py/README.md

 # show-py

-A Python package that mimics Julia's `@show` macro, allowing you to print expressions and their values in a convenient way.
+A Python package that prints an expression along with its value in a convenient way.

 ## Installation